typelevel/frameless/docs/FeatureOverview.md

 Frameless generated Spark Expressions; i.e. it won't identify such literals as primitive values and won't push down such predicates into the underlying (i.e. Parquet) reader.

-It is possible to use `FramelessOptimizations` to expand `FramelessLit` into the regular Spark literals to overcome this behavior.
+It is possible to use `FramelessOptimizations` to expand `FramelessLit` into a `Spark Literal` to overcome this behavior.

 ```scala mdoc
 import frameless.sql.FramelessOptimizations